simping4jesus/lph/lph.md

 "What do you think it is?"

-"Well we won't know for sure until we do some bloodwork."
+"Well, we won't know for sure until we do some bloodwork."

-"Yeah but do you have any guesses?"
+"Yeah, but do you have any guesses?"

 "Well I have one but it's extremely rare.
 I've never encountered it but there is some literature out there.
 Patients reported these same symptoms when near certain men.
 But like I said, it's extremely rare."